SpangleLabs/simple-tg-backup/README.md

 - Store shared locations, with history

 ### TODO: Later
+- Further work on the web UI
+  - Implement form for setting behaviour config for individual dialogs
 - Behaviour setting to only download necessary stickers, rather than entire packs
 - HTML view of chats?
 - Archive user and chat profile photos